-Analysis | As NOAA leaders take fall for ‘Sharpiegate,’ Commerce Department officials skirt by investigations
+Analysis | As NOAA leaders take fall for ‘Sharpiegate,’ Commerce Department officials have so far escaped scrutiny

 While a scientific integrity policy investigation completed on behalf of NOAA on Monday found that its acting administrator, Neil Jacobs, and former deputy chief of staff, Julie Kay Roberts, violated ethics policies in issuing the statement, that inquiry was incomplete.

-[NOAA leaders violated agency’s scientific integrity policy, Hurricane Dorian ‘Sharpiegate’ investigation finds]
+NOAA leaders violated agency’s scientific integrity policy, Hurricane Dorian ‘Sharpiegate’ investigation finds

-The investigation did not include any interviews with or documents from senior, politically appointed aides at the Commerce Department, which houses NOAA, even though they have been implicated in the dust-up known as “Sharpiegate,” after President Trump displayed a modified NOAA forecast map during an Oval Office briefing erroneously depicting the storm as threatening Alabama.
+The investigation did not include any interviews with or documents from senior political appointees at the Commerce Department, which houses NOAA, even though they have been implicated in the dust-up known as “Sharpiegate,” after President Trump displayed a modified NOAA forecast map during an Oval Office briefing erroneously depicting the storm as threatening Alabama.

 Trump displayed the altered map in an apparent effort to retroactively justify an inaccurate tweet claiming that Alabama would “most likely be hit (much) harder than anticipated” from the Category 5 storm.